 Contestant applications and more information may be obtained by contacting Gene Phillips, 770-435-6378, or Alice Surber, 770-973-3214.
 Applications and photos of winners from last year also are available on the web site www.northgeorgiastatefair.com.

 4. The Friends of the Cobb County Public Library System, a nonprofit group whose activities benefit the library system, is requesting that the public recycles their gently used books by donating them to the Cobb County Public Library System.
 Donations from the public support the ongoing and special book sales held by the Friends, which in turn support the library system’s book budget.
 Some items are also added to the library’s collection.
 Items in high demand include popular fiction titles and children’s books.
-Items may be dropped off at any location of the Cobb County Public Library System, and all donations are tax-deductible.
+Items may be dropped off and all donations are tax-deductible.

 5.Trivia: Founded in 1895, this prominent public library, renowned for its research and reference collections, is one of the largest in the United States.
 What is the name of this library?
 The New York Public Library.